It’s no secret for breastfeeding women that our nipples go through A LOT during the process and usually get the brunt of the pain.

 What To Do

-If you are experiencing chronic nipple hardness after breastfeeding, evaluate your baby’s latch, and make sure they have a deep latch.
+If you are experiencing chronic nipple hardness after breastfeeding, evaluate your baby’s latch to ensure they have a deep latch.

 Their lips should be pursed with lips flanged outward like a fish, and the entire areola, not just the nipple, should be in their mouth.